rcarrata/rcarrata.github.io/_posts/2020-02-02-ocp4-analyse_traffic_and_debug_network_traffic_in_Openshift.md

 With the sidecar deployed and running, we can now start capturing data

-* Log in into the tcpdump container:
+* Log in to the tcpdump container:

 ```
 ~ $ oc rsh -c tcpdump django-psql-example-2-gfws6